opensearch-project/documentation-website/_clients/go.md

 # Go client

-The OpenSearch Go client lets you programmatically interact with data in your OpenSearch cluster as part of your Go application.
+The OpenSearch Go client lets you build a Go application that interacts with the data in your OpenSearch cluster.

 ## Setup